jamiedumont/tactically-creative.co.uk/content/post/fizzle-talk.md

-+++
-author = "Jamie"
-date = "2015-06-25T08:00:00+01:00"
+---
+author: Jamie
+date: 2015-06-25T08:00:00+01:00
-heroImgDescription = ""
+heroImgDescription: ""
-heroimage = ""
+heroimage: ""
-image = ""
+image: ""
-subheader = "Cutting through noise to deliver web-building signal" summary = "I gave a talk for a group of business owners about building their first website.
-I wrote an article based on that talk for their, and everyone else's reference." title = "London Fizzle Meetup - June 2015" topimage = ""
+subheader: Cutting through noise to deliver web-building signal
+summary: I gave a talk for a group of business owners about building their first website.

-+++
+  I wrote an article based on that talk for their, and everyone else's reference.
+title: London Fizzle Meetup - June 2015
+topimage: ""
+---

 ## A Brilliant Evening!